antoinepetit2/antoinepetit.github.io/index.md

 I am a researcher in nuclear materials physics at Franch atomic energy research center (CEA)
 My research is focused on the creep and viscoplasticity of irradiated materials (mainly cladding of nuclear fuel and vessel steels)

-I am part of the *mechanical behavior of irradiated materials laboratory*.
+I am part of the *laboratory of mechanical behavior of irradiated materials*.
 It is currently attached to the CEA as follows:

 CEA Saclay